prashiddhath/Bank-Program/README.md

     + [Soon to be Added](#soon-to-be-added)

 ## About
 A simple banking program to register clients and carry out bank transaction.
 Bank accounts are saved as a file and the account details is loaded every time user wants to view summary or carry out transaction.
-The file contains all the account owner's transaction history from the time account was registered until now.
+The file is a bank statement named as bank account number which contains all the transaction details from the starting to the end with summary at the end.

 ## Setup and Deployment